behnazj/I_C_M_E_2020/README.md

 # Information

-This Repository contains files and lecture slides from  I_C_M_E 2020 Summer Workshops titled Fundamentals of Data Science.
-It covered a wide range of topics from Machine Learning to HCP.
-Some documents are publickly avialbe from instructors' websites (copyright).
+This Repository contains files and lecture slides from icme 2020 summer workshops and covered a wide range of topics from machine learning to HCP.
+Some documents are publicly available from instructors' websites (copyright notice).

 - Workshop #0: Stat
 - Workshop #1: Py